-A Survival Guide to Substack SEO and Bilingual Blogging
+A Survival Guide to SEO for Blogs and Bilingual Blogging

 Substack is great for many things, there is an audience for writers and a sense of community.
 There's also some really great writing to be found on it, really great.
 It is fantastic as far as email newsletter delivery goes.
 It does lots of things well, I love writing on it.